Starry-Proj/.github/profile/README.md

 > <br>however, all other features work as intended.<br><br>
 > In addition, **you may get banned**, even when the Client AC is disabled.

+> We are aware of some games missing from the list, these will be updated soon.

 **[Break In 2]()** - **40+ features**
 <details>
   <summary><b>View All Features</b></summary>